 In this episode of the Birthful podcast, we focus on postpartum depression.
-As many as 1 in 5 moms will become depressed after having a baby.
-That’s a huge number, that unfortunately seems to be on the rise.
+As many as 1 in 5 birthing parents will become clinically depressed after having a baby.
+That’s a huge number, and unfortunately it seems to be on the rise.
 I talk with Dr. Kathleen Kendall-Tackett about why postpartum depression happens, what it looks like, and what can be done about it.

 What we talked about: